 Businesses already confirmed to take part include Sale-based bakery A Little Sweet, run by award-winning chocolate and pastry chef Jeffery Koo, also a contestant on Bake Off: The Professionals in 2022.
-The bakery will be there serving their new pastry ‘Hong Kong style Pineapple bun with custard filling’, freshly baked egg custard tarts as well as their Red Bean Bun, a Japanese steamed bun featuring an azuki bean paste filling.
+The bakery will be there serving their Hong Kong style Pineapple bun with custard filling which sold out within two hours at the last festival, freshly baked egg custard tarts as well as their Red Bean Bun, a Japanese steamed bun featuring an azuki bean paste filling.

 Another business joining A Little Sweet at the So Hong Kong food festival is Pand.ora Meal Box, a popular Bury restaurant bringing plenty of authentic Asian dishes like Hainanese chicken rice, Cantonese thin pancakes, peanuts mochi, rice balls and more.
 Alongside these traders, there’ll also be bubble tea from Shining Rainbow Dream Tea & Snacks, barbecue meats from Ardwick’s Fat Tat and handmade fish siu mai dumplings from Happy Konger.